CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/07-question-answering.md

 ### Task 1: Create a *Language* resource

+In this task, you will learn how to create a **Language** resource to enable AI-powered text analysis and language processing capabilities.

 To use question answering, you need a **Language** resource.

 1. In azure portal, click the **&#65291;Create a resource** button, then search and select *Language service*.
 Select **create** a **Language service** plan.
 You will be taken to a page to **Select additional features**.
 Use the following settings: